 It is a positive hijacking of the entire self by superior emotions either to run or fight to preserve life.

-For instance, we instinctively want to revenge for a bad action against us by our perceived enemy.
+For instance, we instinctively want revenge for a bad action against us by our perceived enemy.
 Or our instinctive fear of snakes.

 In the absence of instinct, humans might not be able to defend themselves in the presence of danger or harsh environments.